rsocket/rsocket-java/README.md

 ## Debugging
 Frames can be printed out to help debugging.
-Set the logger `io.reactivesocket.FrameLogger` to debug to print the frames.
+Set the logger `io.rsocket.FrameLogger` to debug to print the frames.

 ## Bugs and Feedback